-- 8. Please do not submit physical photographs/negatives or chromes without also including a high quality scan of each image submitted.
+- 5. The primary photographs of the tosogu should be taken orthogonal to the piece as is shown in Figure 1.
+Additional images captured from other angles to reveal special features of the piece, etc. may be submitted. - 6.
+The photograph should have sufficient resolution for the tosogu to be printed full size at high quality after the scale/identification information has been cropped from the photograph.
+This author will posit that that this resolution can be achieved with no less than a high quality 6 mega pixel digital camera or a 35mm film camera with a high quality lens This may be conservative, but its better to have too much resolution than too little.
+A good guideline is to have a file large enough that it does not need to be uprezzed to print an image where the piece can be printed life size at 300-360DPI.
+Note that additional resolution can be obtained by orienting the camera so the long axis of a tosogu to be parallel to the diagonal across the image field.
+This is particularly helpful with large objects with a lot of vertical height changes which makes compositing difficult. - 7.
+If a digital camera is used, finished photographs should be provided in JPEG format though other formats (tiff, .dng, etc.) are fine as well.
+If the JPEG format is used, it should be set to have no compression to minimize artifacts and color space should be set to SRGB.
+In the case of other formats, please be sure to document the colorspace if it is not SRGB. - 8.
+Please do not submit physical photographs, negatives, or chromes without also including the digital file of a high quality scan of each image submitted.
 If the photo provider is unfamiliar with how to do this, please take the physical images to a professional photo processor and have the images drum scanned this will usually guarantee a high quality scan of the image.
 See item 7 for acceptable data formats. - 9.
 In general, flatbed scans of pieces are not acceptable due to aesthetic concerns.
 Images created using other types of non-camera based scanning systems will be considered on a case-by-case basis.
 See item 7 for acceptable data formats. - 10.
-Minimal sharpening should be used unless the photographer/post process person is knowledgeable in this area (oversharpening looks bad...). - 11.
-If the photo provider has not color corrected the image, please also include a "gray card" shot using the lighting setup so we can attempt to get the colors correct.
-This is done by placing a photographic "gray card" under the lighting conditions where the tosogu is being photographed and taking a photograph.
-Please note that it might not be possible to successfully color correct photographs taken with mixed types of light sources.
+Minimal sharpening should be applied unless the photographer/post process person is knowledgeable in this area (oversharpening looks bad...). - 11.
+If the photo provider has not color corrected the image, please also include an image of an x-rite colorchecker card (or at least a white balance target) shot under the same lighting so we can attempt to get the colors/intensity correct.
+Even if the image is color corrected, it would be helpful to have an image of a gray card shot under the same lighting to aid in getting the relative intensity correct.
+Please note that it might not be possible to successfully color correct photographs taken with mixed types of light sources to the submitter's satisfaction.